Ceramic works engage every element of the design and creative process,

 - 2 College (C) English courses (Grade 11 or Grade 12)

 When (C) is the minimum course level for admission, (U) or (U/C) courses are also accepted.

 If you are 19 years of age or older before classes start, and you do not possess an OSSD, you can write the Canadian Adult Achievement Test to assess your eligibility for admission.

-There is an additional expense of approximately $200 for textbooks and equipment.
-Other material costs are included in the tuition fee.
+There is an additional expense of approximately $381 for tools and equipment, in addition to the material cost included in the tuition.